kieker-monitoring/SustainKiekerHackathon/README.md

 def foo():
     pass
 ```
+10. Make sure you have all required dependencies.
+A python project usually comes with `requirements.txt`.
+Append the following lines:
+    ```
+    opentelemetry-api==1.18.0
+    opentelemetry-sdk==1.18.0
+    opentelemetry-exporter-otlp==1.18.0
+    opentelemetry-instrumentation==0.40b0
+    kiekerforpython
+    ```
-11. You can run your code.
+12. You can run your code.
 The results of the kieker monitoring can be found in the output destination you specified in "config.txt" above.

-12. To analyze the output you can use trace analysis of kieker.
+13. To analyze the output you can use trace analysis of kieker.
 Download the trace-analysis tool.

-13. Run
+14. Run